IUREDCap/redcap-etl/docs/DeveloperGuide.md

         cp tests/config-init/repeating-events.ini tests/config
         cp tests/config-init/repeating-events-rules.txt tests/config

-2. Edit the .ini and .json files that were copied to the tests/config/ directory, and set the following properties to appropriate values:
+2. Edit the .ini and .json configuration files that were copied to the tests/config/ directory, and set the following properties to appropriate values:

-    1. __redcap_api_url__ - set this to the URL for your REDCap's API.
+    1. **redcap_api_url** - set this to the URL for your REDCap's API.
 Be sure to set this to the URL for the _API_, which typically ends with "/api/".

-    2. __data_source_api_token__ - set this to the REDCap API token for your REDCap Basic Demography project created above.
+    2. **data_source_api_token** - set this to the REDCap API token for your REDCap Basic Demography project created above.

+    3. **ssl_verify** - if you are using a REDCap instance for testing that has no, or a self-signed, SSL certificate, you will also need to set the ssl_verify property to 'false' (note: include the single quotes).

 After the above steps have been completed successfully, you should be able to run the integration tests by executing the following command